Dollar Tree (DLTR)

 While low prices are an obvious benefit to the consumer, the tradeoff is consistency of selection.
 One day, a shopper may find bottles of name-brand dish soap for $1 that would sell for much more elsewhere.
 However, that product may not be available weeks later.
 This is why the Dollar Tree experience is often called a treasure hunt.
 The company’s sourcing and logistics capabilities are a key reason prices are so low.
 Shorter-term deals and arbitrage opportunities are prioritized by the merchandising team over long-term supplier agreements.

-Dollar Tree is known for party supplies, holiday décor, home goods, toys, and a limited snack selection, but the company also operated the Family Dollar banner until an announcement in March 2025 to sell it.
+Dollar Tree is known for party supplies, holiday décor, home goods, toys, and a limited snack selection, but the company also operates the Family Dollar banner.
 Acquired in 2015, Family Dollar focuses more on food and consistent selection to serve the grocery needs of lower-income households.
 The concept competes most directly with Dollar General and looks to locate stores in rural or suburban areas not served well by large regional grocery chains or general merchandise behemoths like Walmart.

 4. Discount Grocery Store